Maria Kuptsova

 2023

-Woods, Fungi and Machines text discusses a huge potential for the emergence of new design methods arising from the advancements in fields of bio-fabrication and bio-computation.
+Woods, Fungi and Machines text discusses the potential for the emergence of new design methods arising from the advancements in fields of bio-fabrication and bio-computation.
 It presents two projects that explore in depth the possibility of design as a collaborative system between different forms of intelligence, focusing primarily on the possibility of integrating biological behaviour into an artificial system.
 The Arbor and Hyph projects explore design scenarios in which data about biological material is extracted from a living system, processed by machinic algorithmsand reintegrated into synthetic matter.

 2023